Moving house is one of the most stressful things you’ll ever do.

 Also, consider the time of day you’ll be moving.

-If it’s rush hour or a Friday evening, for example, the moving company may charge more than they would on an average day – and you’ll have to pay up all the same regardless of the number of people helping out.
+For example, if it’s rush hour or a Friday evening, the moving company may charge more than they would on an average day – and you’ll have to pay up all the same regardless of the number of people helping out.
 Better consult with movinginsurance.com beforehand.

-The weight of the goods you want to move will also have a big impact on the cost.
+The weight of the goods you want to move will also greatly impact the cost.

 A good rule of thumb is that the more your things weigh, the higher the cost.